 If you’re an avid cyclist, you know the frame can make or break a bike.
 Road bike frames are typically aluminum or carbon, with steel and titanium used in special niche bikes.
 The frame material you select along with its overall quality of components will impact the cost.

-Traditional road frames use a ﬂat top tube and a shorter seatpost, but compact geometry is now most common, with a sloping top tube to make a smaller, lighter frame and also improve the standover height.
+Traditional road frames use compact geometry, with a sloping top tube to make a smaller, lighter frame and also improve the standover height.
 It’s very important that you buy the right size and shape frame for your size and riding.

 Other Key Road Bike Considerations